webmaster-exit-1/A-Faster-Torrc-Configuration/README.md

 - AvoidDiskWrites: Enables the avoid disk writes feature, which reduces disk I/O and improves performance.
 - FascistFirewall: Enables the fascist firewall feature, which blocks all outgoing connections except for those explicitly allowed.
--  - Socks5DestroyLocalAddresses,
-   - Socks5DestroyLocalPorts,
-   - Socks5DestroyLocalDomain:
-     - Destroys local information in SOCKS5 requests, which improves anonymity.
-- DataDirectory: Specifies the directory where Tor will store its data files, which can help to prevent unauthorized access.

 #